 The most variable part of the cost of the holiday is typically the flight.
-Airlines are very focussed on selling direct via the web with big discounts for early, fixed bookings.
+Airlines are very focused on selling direct via the web with big discounts for early, fixed bookings.
 Air New Zealand in particular, periodically has 1-3 day Islands on Sale" specials.
 Our general advice is book these when you see them.
 We have created more fixed- start-date tours to make this easier.